momoka0122y/draft-settings-enable-websockets/draft-momoka-httpbis-settings-enable-websockets.md

 This document defines the SETTINGS_ENABLE_WEBSOCKETS parameter for HTTP/2 and HTTP/3.
 A server can send this setting to inform a client that it supports bootstrapping WebSockets over the HTTP connection.

-The value of the parameter MUST be 0 or 1, with 0 being the default.
+The value of the parameter MUST be 0 or 1.

+This parameter has no default value, as its absence indicates a lack of information from the server.

 If the server supports bootstrapping WebSockets over the HTTP connection, it SHOULD include the SETTINGS_ENABLE_WEBSOCKETS parameter in the SETTINGS frame with a value of 1.